khambir/khambir.github.io/_posts/2025-06-18-migrate-from-UIKit-to-SwiftUI.md

 tags: [SwiftUI, UIKit, Design System, UIHostingController, ViewRepresentable, Snapshot Testing, Swift]
 ---
 Switching to SwiftUI in a large codebase can feel risky.
 But remember how we once moved from Objective-C to Swift?
 From RxSwift to Combine?
 Now it's time to move from UIKit to SwiftUI.
-In this article, I’ll share my migration strategy called From Leaves to Roots, explain the benefits of SwiftUI, and give practical advice for managing the transition inside a team.
+In this article, I’ll share my migration strategy called From Leaves to Root, explain the benefits of SwiftUI, and give practical advice for managing the transition inside a team.
 # Why SwiftUI
 SwiftUI is a modern UI framework designed to replace UIKit.
 Here are a few key reasons to move forward:
 * Declarative syntax that makes UI easier to reason about
 * Smaller and cleaner codebase with better readability
 * Growing support from Apple

-# Migration Strategy: From Leaves to Roots
+# Migration Strategy: From Leaves to Root
 ![](/assets/img/posts/migrate_from_UIKit_to_SwiftUI/migration_path.png)

 Every app consists of features, each feature includes screens, and every screen has multiple subviews.
-That’s where the idea *From Leaves to Roots* comes from.
+That’s where the idea From Leaves to Root comes from.
 1. Start with subview - these are the easiest to migrate and reuse.
 2. Then migrate individual screens that use these subviews.
 3. Once screens are ready, group them into features or user flows.